Zequez/logseq-vault/pages/How to use Logseq and Hugo as writing and publishing tools for creating non-linear websites.md

 - Hugo is a popular [[FLOSS]] website builder [[Software]] that is very fast and has a theming system.
 	- It's targeted towards technical people, so you need tech skills to be able to use it
-- Logseq is a popular [[FLOSS]] non-linear writing Software that allows you -
+- Logseq is a popular [[FLOSS]] non-linear writing Software that allows you to:
+	- Create pages
+-